On $\ell_p$-hyperparameter Learning via Bilevel Nonsmooth Optimization: Introduction

-\paragraph{Bilevel Optimization Algorithms} As far as we investigated, the convergence analysis for nonconvex nonsmooth regularizers is not studied before.
-Most studies on bilevel optimization in optimization community transform bilevel optimization problems into the one-level formulations by assuming the differentiability for lower-level problems and focus on investigating theoretical properties for constraint qualifications and optimality conditions (see, for example, \cite{ye1995optimality,dempe2006optimality,dempe2011generalized,Dempe2013,dempe2015bilevel}).
-Quite recently, \cite{2016arXiv160207080O} proposed techniques for approximating bilevel optimization problems with non-smooth ``convex'' lower level problems.
+\paragraph{Bilevel Formulations for Hyperparameter Opt.} There are no existing works on bilevel hyperparameter optimization approach for our model and existing works are restricted to smooth and convex machine learning models.
+A pioneer work in the line was by \citet{bennett+06,bennett+08}.
+They formulated the selection technique of cross-validation for support vector regression as a bilevel optimization problem, equivalently transformed it into a one-level nonconvex optimization problem whose constraints are the Karush-Kuhn-Tucker (KKT) optimality conditions of the lower-level problem and proposed two approaches to solve the nonconvex problem. \citet{Moore2009,Moore2011} gave a bilevel optimization formulation for a nonsmooth and convex machine learning model, support vector regression (SVR), while their proposed algorithms assume that the lower-level objective functions are at least once differentiable. \cite{pmlr-v48-pedregosa16} gave a bilevel optimization formulation for more general supervised learning problems, but the assumption of differentiability has been still imposed for all functions.
+More recently, \citet{franceschi2018bilevel} gave a unified bilevel perspective on hyperparameter optimization and meta learning, and presented a gradient-based algorithm using automatic differentiation techniques, which assumes the smoothness of the lower-level objective function. \paragraph{Bilevel Optimization Algorithms} As far as we investigated, the convergence analysis for bilevel problems with nonconvex nonsmooth regularizers has not been studied before.
+Many studies on bilevel optimization in optimization community transform bilevel optimization problems into the one-level formulations via the first-order optimality conditions for lower-level problems by assuming the differentiability of the functions, and focus on investigating theoretical properties for constraint qualifications and optimality conditions (see, for example, \citep{ye1995optimality,dempe2006optimality,dempe2011generalized,Dempe2013,dempe2015bilevel}).
+Recently, \cite{2016arXiv160207080O} proposed techniques for solving bilevel optimization problems with non-smooth ``convex'' lower level problems.
 They considered a gradient-based method for the optimization problem obtained by substituting a smoothly approximated solution mapping of the lower-level problem into the upper level problem.
-However, theoretical analysis concerning the limiting behavior of the derivatives of the approximated solution mappings was left for future work and the proposed method was written to be heuristic in the paper. \cite{KunischPock2013} and \cite{Rosset2009} considered some bilevel optimization problems having the $\ell_p$ regularizer, which are similar to our problem, but the $p$ was mainly restricted to $1$ or $2$.
+However, theoretical analysis concerning the limiting behavior of the derivatives of the approximated solution mappings was left to future work and the proposed method was written to be heuristic in the paper. \cite{KunischPock2013} and \cite{Rosset2009} considered bilevel optimization problems having the $\ell_p$-regularizer, which are similar to our problem, but the $p$ was mainly restricted to $1$ or $2$.
 Especially, the case of $p=0.5$ only appears in the numerical experiments in \cite{KunischPock2013} without any theoretical support, though some convergence analysis is shown for the semismooth Newton algorithms for the case of $p=1$.